 When a backup completes, Spanning Backup totals the number of objects added, deleted, modified, and undeleted for each object type.
 Then, based on the alerts you have configured, Spanning sends an email or post in Chatter for each alert condition that was triggered.

-Alerts are sent to the email address specified in the Notification > Status Report Preferences > Email field.
-To view or modify this email address, see Status notification emails.
+Alerts are sent to the email addresses specified in Notifications > Status Summary Emails > Email Recipients.
+To view or modify these recipients, see Status notification emails.
 Alerts are also posted to Chatter (if enabled).

 In this example, we will set up an alert that is triggered if at least 100 contacts are modified between backups.